 Traveling without plans, since we had time to spare in Hong Kong, gave me a different sense of freedom.
 For once, when asked “What will you be doing tomorrow?”, it was nice to answer “I don’t know, it depends on my mood in the morning.”

 Tina and I were on a tight budget, having just gone to Cebu for a week, and now staying in Hong Kong for 2 weeks.
 We couldn’t be irresponsible and lavishly spend, but despite our budget constraints, everything worked out well.

 We agreed on HKD200 as a daily allowance which includes breakfast, lunch, dinner, transportation and sightseeing.
+Of course, we had to visit Hong Kong Markets too.
 We had to be creative.
 We walked when we could instead of taking the train; we looked for inexpensive restaurants, or if we wanted to try an expensive one, we would share.
 All these helped us to stay within our budget over the next few days.

 It was a pleasant surprise to discover that in Hongkong, there are things one can do that are cheap or free.

 - 1 10 Free Things in Hong Kong that you can do when you are on a budget.

 - 3 and there are those attractions that are ALMOST FREE

 10 Free Things in Hong Kong that you can do when you are on a budget.

 Kowloon Park (TST Nathan Road)

 The park is open every day from 6:30am until late in the evening.